 Today on Bishopston Mum is a dad’s review of St Bonaventure’s Early Years, a pre-school for children aged 3 – 4 which is located on Egerton Road in Bishopston.
-St Bon’s Early Years has an Ofsted rating of 1: ‘Outstanding’.
+As of this date (January 2016) St Bon’s Early Years has an Ofsted rating of 1: ‘Outstanding’.

 As a parent of two grown up children who have been through the education system to university level and as a Senior Lecturer within a university I recognise the importance of ensuring a successful foundation upon which school learning can begin.
 Our daughter Florence has attended a number of different nursery provisions due to work re-location and I can safely say that St. Bonaventure’s Early Years is by far the best.